-TWA Flight 800 Memorial Stands In Tribute At Smith Point NY
+The History Of The TWA Flight 800 Memorial At Smith Point Beach

 Photo: Brian Kachejian © 2017 All Rights Reserved

-When news of the plane crash began to be reported, there were many stories circulating that TWA Flight 800 had been shot down by a missile.
-There were many reports that witnesses had observed a missile hit the plane over the Atlantic.
-An investigation into the crash of TWA Flight 800 began the next morning by the National Transportation Safety Board and the Federal Bureau of Investigation However, after sixteen months the Federal Bureau of Investigation closed its investigation and ruled out any terrorist activity, declaring that the plane crash was not due to terrorist activity.
+When news of the plane crash began to be reported, many stories circulated that a missile had shot down TWA Flight 800.
+There were many reports that witnesses had observed something streaking through the sky before the explosion.
+An investigation into the crash began the next morning by the National Transportation Safety Board and the Federal Bureau of Investigation.

 Photo: Cole Kachejian.
 Copyright 2017.
 All Rights Reserved.

-The labor that went into building the TWA Memorial was built by many union workers for free.
-Local union workers consisting of carpenters, electricians, plumbers, etc all donated their time in helping build the TWA Memorial.
+The labor that went into building the TWA Flight 800 Memorial was donated by many union workers.
+Local union workers, including carpenters, electricians, plumbers, and others, gave their time to help build a place worthy of the lives being remembered.

-TWA Flight 800 Memorial opened to the public on July 17th 2002.
-It was designed by the architectural firm, Busch Associates.
-The TWA Flight 800 Families Association was responsible for making sure there was a fitting Memorial where family members and friends could go to help with healing process.
-The Memorial provides enough protection for privacy, while at the same time stands in the open air and view of the Atlantic Ocean that served as the burial ground for the many list lives of TWA Flight 800.
+The TWA Flight 800 Memorial opened to the public on July 17, 2002.
+The architectural firm Busch Associates designed the memorial.
+The TWA Flight 800 Families Association was responsible for ensuring that there would be a fitting memorial where family members and friends could go to aid in the healing process.

 Photo: Cole Kachejian.
 Copyright 2017.
 All Rights Reserved.